Queensland University of Technology

 Completion date: 2013

-QUT appointed Turner & Townsend Thinc to project manage the complete redevelopment of the Science and Engineering Centre.
+QUT appointed Turner & Townsend Thinc to project manage the complete redevelopment of the $230m Science and Engineering Centre.
 This involved the complete demolition and redevelopment of a major precinct at the QUT Gardens Point Campus in Brisbane.
-The development extends from the Goodwill Bridge to the Botanic Gardens at the top of the Gardens Point Campus.

 Making the difference

-- Stakeholder engagement: we undertook a complex stakeholder management process to enable the diverse community of users and stakeholders within the university to provide detailed input to ensure the universities functional requirements were achieved.
+- Stakeholder engagement: we undertook a complex stakeholder management process to enable the diverse community within the university to provide detailed input to ensure the university’s functional requirements were achieved.

-- Sustainability: one of Australia’s first Five Star Green Star Education V1 university buildings.
-The Science & Engineering Centre was designed as a ‘living building’, and as an education tool which showcases the innovative and sustainable engineering techniques used in its construction.
+- Delivering sustainable outcomes: one of Australia’s first Five Star Green Star Education V1 university buildings.
+The Science & Engineering Centre was designed as a ‘living building’, and has an education tool which showcases the innovative and sustainable engineering techniques used in its construction.

-- Innovation: creation of collaborative spaces encourages collaboration between students, academics and industry partners and it is hoped this will translate into innovative teaching and research activities and outcomes.
+- Innovation: creation of collaborative spaces encourage collaboration between students, academics and industry partners and it is hoped this will translate into innovative teaching and research activities and outcomes.

 Turner & Townsend Thinc provided a diverse and integrated skillset in delivering this project for the University.
 I valued the calibre and commitment of the business and the project personnel in successfully delivering the most complex project undertaken by the university.
 Their ability to work collaboratively across all stakeholders within the university community was a key aspect of the project success”.Anthony Perrau Former Project Director, Queensland University of Technology